Westerngrund

-Westerngrund is a community in the Aschaffenburg district in the Regierungsbezirk of Lower Franconia (Unterfranken) in Bavaria, Germany, and a member of the Verwaltungsgemeinschaft (Administrative Community) of Schöllkrippen.
-From 2013 to 2020, the geodetic centre of the European Union was located within the community's boundaries.
+Westerngrund is a municipality in the Aschaffenburg district in the Regierungsbezirk of Lower Franconia (Unterfranken) in Bavaria, Germany, and a member of the Verwaltungsgemeinschaft (Administrative Community) of Schöllkrippen.
+From 2013 to 2020, the geodetic centre of the European Union was located within the municipality's boundaries.

 Geography

-The community lies in the Bavarian Lower Main (Bayerischer Untermain).
+The municipality lies in the Bavarian Lower Main (Bayerischer Untermain).
 With the accession of Croatia to the European Union on 1 July 2013 the geodetic centre of the EU shifted to Westerngrund.
-It moved again on 1 January 2014 (when Mayotte joined the EU) but remained within the community's borders.
+It moved again on 1 January 2014 (when Mayotte joined the EU) but remained within the municipality's borders.
 A monument site has been set up.
 On 31 January 2020, as a result of the withdrawal of the United Kingdom from the European Union, the geodetic centre of the European Union moved from Westerngrund to Gadheim, approximately eighty kilometres (fifty miles) away.

-The community has the following Gemarkungen (traditional rural cadastral areas): Oberwestern, Unterwestern, Huckelheim.
+The municipality has the following Gemarkungen (traditional rural cadastral areas): Oberwestern, Unterwestern, Huckelheim.

 History

-Today's community of Westerngrund mainly comprises areas that belonged to the Schönborn Amt of Krombach, which in 1806 was mediatized with the newly formed Principality of Aschaffenburg, with which it passed in 1814 (by this time it had become a department of the Grand Duchy of Frankfurt) to the Kingdom of Bavaria.
-In the course of administrative reform in Bavaria, the current community came into being with the Gemeindeedikt (“Municipal Edict”) of 1818.
+Today's municipality of Westerngrund mainly comprises areas that belonged to the Schönborn Amt of Krombach, which in 1806 was mediatized with the newly formed Principality of Aschaffenburg, with which it passed in 1814 (by this time it had become a department of the Grand Duchy of Frankfurt) to the Kingdom of Bavaria.
+In the course of administrative reform in Bavaria, the current municipality came into being with the Gemeindeedikt (“Municipal Edict”) of 1818.

 Demographics

-Within community limits in 1970, 1,454 inhabitants were counted, in 1987 1,584 and in 2000 1,918.
+Within municipality limits in 1970, 1,454 inhabitants were counted, in 1987 1,584 and in 2000 1,918.